Homemade Ponzu Sauce

 Comments

 This stuff is incredible!
 Thank you for a remarkably easy and remarkably delicious recipe.
 I made some quick dashi broth in my donabe with ginger, garlic, napa cabbage, carrots, and scallions and whisked in some miso, then marinated some jammy eggs in the ponzu for a little bit.
 Then I put some soba noodles in a bowl, topped with the veggie broth and jammy eggs, and drizzled ponzu on top.
 What an easy, satisfying meal for a very cold day in Wisconsin!
-You are always an inspiration, Heidi; I have learned so much about flavor from you over the years.
+You are always an inspiration, Heidi; I have learned so much about flavor from you over the years.5 stars

 jocelyn